Skip to content

 Bases: AbstractDevice

-A base class for USB serial devices.
+A base class for serial devices.

 Note that it is not sufficient for a device type class to inherit from this class alone: it must also inherit from a device base class.
 When doing so, this class must be listed before any other parent classes, otherwise the ABC won't be able to find this class's implementation of close() and will complain about missing functions.